Step-by-Step Application Guide

 Mixing a Small Amount of Tufflex Base

-1) Pour a small amount of raw Tufflex Tuff base into a pail.
+1) Pour a small amount of raw Tufflex base into a pail.

-2) Add 1 part water for every 4 parts of Tuff Base coat.
+2) Add 1 part water for every 4 parts of raw Tufflex Base.

-3) Stir the mixture until it feels consistent.
+3) Stir the mixture until it feels thick and consistent.

-1) Fill any imperfections in the surface such as screw holes, knot holes, splinters etc. with a small amount of mixed Tufflex base or even a generic 1-part polyurethane caulking.
+1) Fill any imperfections in the surface such as knot holes, splinters and deep screw holes with a small amount of mixed Tufflex base.
+A generic 1-part polyurethane caulking may also be used.